PramodKumarYadav/runwright/README.md

 ## Consequences and results

-### 1. ⚡️ Fast system test runs that can now be run and fixed with every pull request.
+### 1. ⚡️ Fast system test runs that can now be run with every pull request.
 - **Timely feedback from tests and tests that can be trusted**: Tests that are run and fixed with PRs, gives developers timely feedback.
 The chances of such tests failing post merge to main are very low and when they fail they often give **true positivies** and thus tests that the team can rely on.
 - **No Maintenance fatigue in QAs**: When each developer is responsible for fixing the tests that are broken due to their own changes, maintenance scales well.
 It frees up time for QAs to do actual testing, writing new missing tests, learning useful techniques and mentoring other team members on testing and automation.
 - **Encourage team for test expansion and increase coverage**: When teams have a solution and a setup that can always finish within their pre-defined desired test-run times, it encourages them to write missing tests to increase test coverage and not worry about over optimization to keep run-times in check.

 ### 2. 💡  Smart runner auto scaling has net positive impact on performance and costs.
-- **No Deminishing results over time**: Since runners auto scale based on test load, there are no diminishing results over time.
+- **No deminishing results over time**: Since runners auto scale based on test load, there are no diminishing results over time.
 - **Lower costs (pay for what you use)**: Infrastructure costs are always in proportion to our test run demands.
 - **High scalability**: Approach scales very well with increased amount of tests.